caseycui/FollowMe/writeup.md

 ![alt text][image1]
 ##### Encoder layers
 The encoder part is composed of 4 encoder layers.

 The first layer has a filter size of 16, and stride of 2.
-The output shape of this layer is 64x64x16 (128/stride) The second layer has a filter size of 32, and stride of 2.
-The output shape of this layer is 32x32x32 The third layer has a filter size of 64, and stride of 2.
-The output shape of this layer is 16x16x64 The fourth layer has a filter size of 128, and stride of 2.
-The output shape of this layer is 8x8x128 The encoder layer is used to extract information from the image.
+The output shape of this layer is 64x64x16 (128/stride).

+The second layer has a filter size of 32, and stride of 2.
+The output shape of this layer is 32x32x32.

+The third layer has a filter size of 64, and stride of 2.
+The output shape of this layer is 16x16x64.

+The fourth layer has a filter size of 128, and stride of 2.
+The output shape of this layer is 8x8x128.

+The encoder layer is used to extract information from the image.
 We use various filters to abstract different features of the image, like simple lines, shapes, more complicated shapes, etc, with the deepening of layers.
-This extraction will cause information loss from the original image as the filter scans through the image and performs convolution over neighboring pixels.
+This extraction will cause information loss from the original image as the filter scans through the image and performs convolution(multiply and add) over neighboring pixels.

 The encoder layers work to abstract features from the images.
 With each layer, features from colors and shapes to complex colors and shapes will be learned by the network.
 ##### 1 x 1 convolution layer